 The team boasted an overall record of 17-12 in 2011 -- the program's first winning season since 1999.
 The Continentals won three tournament titles and defeated NESCAC rival Trinity College for the first time since 1993.

 Glaser's teams have also excelled in the classroom.
 The Continentals were honored by the American Volleyball Coaches Association with the AVCA Team Academic Award for the fifth time in 2013-14.
 To be eligible for the award, a team needs a cumulative GPA of at least 3.30 at the end of the school year.

 Prior to arriving at Hamilton, Glaser served as an assistant coach at Connecticut College for two years.
 The Camels tied for second place in the NESCAC and posted an overall record of 20-9 in 2006.
 Glaser and Conn.
 College advanced to the semifinals of the NESCAC Championship in 2006 and 2007.

-Glaser played volleyball at Wesleyan University for four years.
-She was a co-captain and team MVP as a senior in 2005, and was selected the team's rookie of the year in 2002.
-Glaser led the Cardinals in blocks as a sophomore, junior and senior.
-She finished second on the program's all-time list with 415 blocks.
-Glaser also ended up fifth in career aces (221) and seventh in kills with 1,137.
+Glaser, formerly Erin Reding, played collegiate volleyball at Wesleyan University.
+The four-year letter winner was a team captain and MVP as a senior in 2005 and named rookie of the year in 2002.
+Glaser led the Cardinals in blocks in each of her last three years and finished second on the program's career list with 415.
+She ended up fifth in career aces with 221 and seventh in kills with 1,137.